Class EnhancedRandom

 nextGaussian

-This defaults to simply returningmean + stddev * nextGaussian()
+This defaults to simply returningmean + stddev * nextGaussian().- Specified by:

 - a Gaussian distributed